cardano-scaling/website/src/pages/index.md

-# Cardano Scaling working group
+# Cardano Scaling

-Consortium of projects and teams working on the common vision of increasing growth and adoption of Cardano by solving scalability problems.
+Collection of projects revolving around the common vision of increasing growth and adoption of Cardano by solving scalability problems.

 ## Vision